-Learn how to apply to Ball State with a General Education Diploma (GED) or Test Assessing Secondary Education (TASC) certification.
+Learn how to apply to Ball State with a General Education Diploma (GED), Test Assessing Secondary Completion (TASC), or Indiana HiSET certification.
 We practice rolling admission, which means we’ll review your application once we receive all required materials.
 Review the following steps to submit a complete application to Ball State.

 What We Look For

 Admission to Ball State is selective, and we carefully evaluate all applications on an individual basis to consider academic performance, level of course work, extracurricular participation, and more.
 Ultimately, we aim to determine if you can be successful as a Cardinal.

 Review the following criteria Ball State considers when you apply.

 GED Passing Scores